 The electricity supply runs on 220 volts, with the most common type of plug a dual flat prong, except in Hong Kong, where they favour the UK-style square triple prong.
 Adaptors are widely available from neighbourhood hardware stores.

-All foreign nationals require a visa to enter mainland China, available worldwide from Chinese embassies and consulates and through specialist tour operators and visa agents, and online.
-However, they’re easiest to obtain in Hong Kong – often without the documentation insisted on by overseas agents – if you’re planning to come that way (see Moving on: routes into mainland China).
+Unless you’re briefly transiting China via certain key cities (see Visa-free transit), all foreign nationals require a visa to enter mainland China, available worldwide from Chinese embassies and consulates and through specialist tour operators and visa agents, and online.
+In the past they’ve been easiest to obtain in Hong Kong, though at the time of writing there were restrictions being placed on visas issued here.

-Visas must be used within three months of issue, and cost £20–150 depending on the visa type, the length of stay, the number of entries allowed, and your nationality.
+Visas must be used within three months of issue, and cost £30/$45 and up, depending on the visa type, the length of stay, the number of entries allowed, and your nationality.
 Your passport must be valid for at least another six months from your planned date of entry into China, and have at least one blank page for visas.
-You’ll be asked your occupation – it’s not wise to admit to being a journalist, photographer or writer, as you might be called in for an interview.
-At times of political sensitivity, you may be asked for a copy of any air tickets and hotel bookings in your name.
+You’ll be asked your occupation – it’s not wise to admit to being a journalist, photographer or writer since you might be called in for an interview, and in such instances it’s best to say “consultant” or similar instead.
+At times of political sensitivity, you may be asked for proof of onward air travel and hotel bookings in your name.
 Don’t overstay your visa: the fine is ¥500 a day, along with the possibility that you may be deported and banned from entering China for five years.

-Tourist visas (L) are valid for between one and six months, and can be single- or multiple-entry – though multiple-entry visas usually require you to leave China every thirty days.
-One- or three-month visas are fairly easy to obtain through embassies or consulates, six-month visas much less so – Hong Kong is probably the only place you’re likely to get one, and only if you can prove you’ve spent time in China previously.
+Tourist visas (L) are valid for between one and three months, and can be single- or multiple-entry – though multiple-entry visas usually require you to leave China every thirty days.

 A business visa (F) is valid for between three months and two years and can be either multiple- or single-entry.
-To apply, you’ll need an official invitation from a government-recognized Chinese organization, except in Hong Kong, where you can just buy one.
+To apply, you’ll need an official invitation from a government-recognized Chinese organization.
 Twelve-month work visas (Z) again require an invitation, plus a health certificate.

 Students intending to study in China for less than six months need an invitation or letter of acceptance from a college there and will be given an F visa.
 If you’re intending study for longer than six months, there is an additional form, available from Chinese embassies and online, and you will also need a health certificate; then you’ll be issued with an X visa, which allows you to stay and study for up to a year.